Vyridian/vxlisp/features.md

 Every object in vxlisp (including user defined ones) have a direct serialization and deserialization path.
 This is especially useful for debugging, testing, state-management, and client-server transit. (string<-any myobject) will get the string result.

+## Memory Leak prevention

+Javascript and Java obviously do their own garbage collection, but C++ does not. vxlisp generated C++ code always immediately deconstructs and deletes any object that is no longer referenced.
+Memory leaks should only be possible if you write native code.

 ## Memory Pooling

 ## State Management